Undergraduate Course Repeat Policy

 The automatic process will not take effect for the following exceptions:

 1. Independent Study courses, special topic courses, and variable credit hour courses, will not be processed automatically.
 These courses will be identified to check the "C-", "D+", "D", "D-", and "F" status manually.
 Any of these courses that qualify for the repeated course removal will be processed manually by the Office of the University Registrar.

-2. Students must complete an "Undergraduate Course Repeat Re-Computation Request", available at Husker Hub, 130 Louise Pound Hall, for the following situations:
+2. Students must complete an "Undergraduate Course Repeat Re-Computation Request", or contact the Office of the University Registrar at firstname.lastname@example.org, for the following situations: